Credit Repair Company Review Methodology

 - Costs and fees

 We assigned a ranking of one (lowest possible ranking) to five (highest possible ranking) to each category using whole numbers.
 We then tabulated the category rankings to get an overall one-star to five-star rating for each credit repair company.
 The credit repair companies with the highest possible rating met all (or most of) the criteria in each of our categories (the opposite was true for companies with the lowest possible ratings).

 If you want to know which providers scored the best based on these criteria, click to see which made our list of the best credit repair companies.

 Our primary consideration regarding stability was how long each credit repair provider has been in business.
-This is because research suggests that newer businesses are less likely to survive than older businesses.
+Whether a business will survive is always a difficult thing to know.
+Just half of all businesses reach five years old and only one third reach 10 years old.
 Especially where your finances are concerned, it’s important to work with a well-established business.
 This category’s points ranged from one to five points, with the points granted as follows:

 - Five points: 26 or more years in business